rickbot-c/oitc/README.md

-# oitc
-This is the official GitHub repo for the game One In The Chamber
+# One In The Chamber

+# Working On
+- Inventory System
+- Gun System
+- Game Mechanics
+- Maps
+- Levels